 Remember that rice water must be a part of a wholesome meal containing food items from various categories.

 1. Can we add rice water in baby cereal?

 Rice water is not a nutritionally adequate weaning food.
-But it can be made wholesome by adding it to other food items like a vegetable puree or baby cereal.
-If you are adding rice water to the cereal, then do not add any more water to it as the formula might become more diluted than recommended.
+But it can be made wholesome by adding it to other food items like vegetable puree or baby cereals like rice cereal.
+If you add rice water to the cereal, do not add more water, as the formula might become more diluted than recommended.
 You may replace water with rice water.

 2. Can rice water be used as a hair wash for babies?

 There are no scientific studies to substantiate the benefits of rice water for hair, especially in babies.
 Rice water is commonly used in hair cosmetic products in Japan, China, and Southeast Asia.
 You can use rice water to wash your baby’s hair since it is considered safe for topical applications.